apriori/xfbuild/readme.txt

     xfBuild was ported to D2 by Andrej Mitrovic.
     Port Project Homepage: http://github.com/AndrejMitrovic/xfBuild

     ** This is an alpha release, expect bugs.
-File them when you find them! **
+File them if you find them! **

 == Building Requirements ==
     - DMD v2.056+ compiler.
 Download DMD from: http://www.digitalmars.com/d/download.html